 Unlike most of us, KM Nanaiah and his friends start their weekends and holidays a little early.
 In his cycling gear, Nanaiah cuts through the fresh morning wind as he passes by the breathtaking Mumbai coastline, which is otherwise busy, at a speed of 25 km per hour.
 He rides a SCOTT Speedster 50, known for its aerodynamic handle bar, which is specially built for roads.

-He shifted to Mumbai a few months back, but the passion for cycling for this sports enthusiast started five years back in Delhi.
-Then he had joined Delhi Cyclers, a group of who thrived on pushing their limit, covering more than 100 km at a stretch travelling far and into the countryside every time.
+He shifted to Mumbai a few months back, but the sports enthusiast's passion for cycling started five years back in Delhi.
+He had joined Delhi Cyclers, a group that thrived on pushing all limits, covering more than 100 km at a stretch while travelling far into the countryside every time.
 “The beauty of these journeys was how demanding they were physically.
-They tired us individually but the team’s pace and enthusiasm kept everyone going till the destination,” says the country leader of Equifax India.
-His first memorable trip with the group was 120-km long, from Delhi to Damdama Lake in 2013.
+They tired us individually, but the team’s pace and enthusiasm kept everyone going till the destination,” says the country leader of Equifax India.
+His first memorable trip with the group was 120-km long ride, from Delhi to Damdama Lake in 2013.

 Nanaiah’s wife Priya, too, is an active cyclist.
 Together, along with the group, they have explored many routes to their favourite locations within the city such as Chandni Chowk and Qutab Minar.